vasspilka/micro_words/README.md

 Microwords is an online content sharing platform/game.
 As a "character" you create and explore a world of content.
+One can think of it as a mix between minecraft and twitter.

 ## Introduction to Concept

-The game consists of three main entities.
-Worlds, Explorers and Artefacts.
+The game consists of the following entities.
+Worlds & Locations, Explorers and Artefacts.

-### World
+### World & Location

-A world is a space in which
+A world is a space that can be explored and is consisted of locations and a Ruleset.

-Worlds are spaces that can be explored and content can be created.
+A World can be explored and content can be created inside it.
-They are represented by a two dimensional field in which each "square" is a place where explorers can move to and view or create content.
+The space available in a world can be represented by a 2 dimensional (or more) integer field where each coordinate e.x `[12,34]` represents a location in that world.

-Multiple worlds can exist each with it's own explorers, content and ruleset.
+Multiple worlds can exist each with it's own explorers, contentm ruleset and dimensions.

 World rulesets define how a world functions, we will explain them in more details in _Rulesets & Mechanics_.

 To consider:

----

-World can have global tick (time), for evolution of artefacts and explorers
+- World can have global tick (time), for evolution of artefacts and explorers

----

 ### Explorer